Making HED meaningful

 Example: A reversible HED annotation

-English Translation: “An experimental stimulus that is a sensory event consists of a visual presentation of a green triangle target that appears at the center of the computer screen.”
+The sentence can be unambiguously translated as: “A sensory event that is a target experimental stimulus consists of a visual presentation of a green triangle that appears at the center of the computer screen.”

 • Each group describes a single entity or relationship